SumiSastri/dev-blogs/docs/serverside-big-data/part1-what-are-the-eight-phases-of-the-data-lifecycle.md

 Hardware for data storage varies from cloud-based storage, on-premise servers, computer-mobile or other digital device hardware.
 Digital data is stored in the form of data-types - numbers, characters, symbols on the hardware.
 For effective KDD, analytics software queries the data in the databases and interacts with the hardware where the data is stored.

 Alogrithms query the data and structure them into meaningful patterns.
 These patterns may be visualised for ease of understanding or provide an intepretative explaination for end-uses through data-visualisation tools or analysts who provide the data interpretation via statistical inference or ML and AI tools.
+Analytics is used to reveal trends in customer behaviour, optimise supply chain processes, fraud-detection and sentiment analysis.

 ## Conclusion